 Before the day, take some time to prepare everything you need.
 Ensure you have a fully charged phone, contact details of your university choices, and your UCAS login so you can keep up to date with the status of your application.
 Read up on the clearing process and what you should do if you don’t get into your first choice before results morning, so you’re prepared for any eventuality.

 If you didn’t get the grades you wanted…

 Research other universities

-If you think it may be a possibility that you don’t get the grades needed for your chosen university, but you’re adamant taking the further education path is still what you want to do, it is a good idea to research other universities which provide the course you’re interested in.
+If you think it may be a possibility that you don’t get the A level grades needed for your chosen university, but you’re adamant taking the further education path is still what you want to do, it is a good idea to research other universities which provide the course you’re interested in.
 This way you will have a clearer idea of where else you’d be happy to attend if you can’t go to your first choice rather than making the decision on a whim.

 If you decide university isn’t necessarily for you, securing an apprenticeship is a great way to get into work.
 An apprenticeship allows you to train in a specific role, whilst securing an extra qualification and earning money at the same time.
 They aren’t just for manual careers either – apprenticeships are very common nowadays in all sorts of disciplines, from administration and marketing to science and business studies.